cap-js/docs/java/change-tracking.md

 :::

 :::danger Sensitive Data
-Do not use an elements with [personal data](../guides/data-privacy/annotations#personaldata) as identifier.
+Do not use an element with [personal data](../guides/data-privacy/annotations#personaldata) as the identifier.
 Such elements will be ignored.
 :::

 ### Identifiers for Associated Entities